-This year our festival is celebrating the changemakers and trailblazers who inspire you – and who have risen up in the face of global challenges to bring about positive change.
+This year our STAND Student Festival is celebrating the changemakers and trailblazers who inspire you – and who have risen up in the face of global challenges to bring about positive change.
 We are highlighting individuals and communities who embody resilience – who have shown courage and strength in tackling global justice issues, from across the fields of social inclusion to mental health, climate action and gender equality.

 We’re celebrating young individuals and communties in the following categories

 No country or region is free from the drastic effects of climate change.
 Greenhouse gas emissions are more than 50% higher than they were in 1990.
 From rising sea levels and global warming to biodiversity loss to overconsumption and the plague of our waste, we know that urgent change is needed by governments, industries and individuals worldwide for the protection of both people and the planet.